STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Experiments and Results

 \subsubsection{Results on Protein Sequence Optimization}

-\paragraph{Efficacy of Trajectory-Based Editing.} We evaluate protein optimization under two edit regimes: \textit{replace-only} edits and the full atomic action space $\mathcal{A}$ (insert/delete/replace).
-Following Section~\ref{sec:eval_metrics}, we sample $N{=}100$ candidates per method from the same source sequence and report \textbf{Success}, \textbf{Uniqueness}, and \textbf{Novelty}.
+\paragraph{Efficacy of Trajectory-Based Editing.} On GFP, we evaluate two edit regimes: \textit{replace-only} edits and the full atomic action space $\mathcal{A}$ (INSERT/DELETE/REPLACE).
+Following Section~\ref{sec:eval_metrics}, we sample $N{=}100$ candidates per method from the same source sequence and report \textbf{Success}, \textbf{Uniqueness}, and \textbf{Novelty}; AAV uses the same full-action protocol.

 \paragraph{Improved diversity and novelty under replace-only edits.} In the replace-only setting (Table~\ref{tab:replace_only_results}), multiple methods achieve moderate success, but differ substantially in diversity.
 While the Zero-Shot baseline attains $53/100$ success, it collapses to only $9$ unique improved sequences ($3$ novel), suggesting highly repetitive generations.
 Vanilla SFT improves diversity ($39$ unique improved) but still produces a large fraction of training-set mutations (Novelty $28/39$).
-In contrast, \textsc{STRIDE} achieves slightly higher success ($61/100$) while producing substantially more unique and novel improvements ($59$ unique; $53$ novel).
+In contrast, \textit{STRIDE} achieves slightly higher success ($61/100$) while producing substantially more unique and novel improvements ($59$ unique; $53$ novel).
 Overall, explicitly modeling edit trajectories strengthens exploration without sacrificing optimization success.

 \paragraph{Benefits amplify for variable-length edits.} The full action space $\mathcal{A}$ (Table~\ref{tab:full_edit_results}) is substantially more challenging due to variable-length transformations.
+Because the fluorescence oracle is trained primarily in a substitution regime, full-action results should be interpreted as oracle-based controllability stress tests rather than absolute fluorescence measurements.
 Here, Vanilla SFT degrades sharply ($42/100$ success; $30$ unique; $14$ novel), indicating difficulty in consistently producing beneficial edits beyond simple substitutions.
-By contrast, \textsc{STRIDE} remains robust and achieves the strongest overall results ($89/100$ success; $78$ unique; $76$ novel), highlighting that explicit trajectories are particularly valuable when the edit space becomes more combinatorial.
+By contrast, \textit{STRIDE} remains robust and achieves the strongest overall results ($89/100$ success; $78$ unique; $76$ novel), highlighting that explicit trajectories are particularly valuable when the edit space becomes more combinatorial.